ETAAcademy/ETAAcademy-ZK-Meme/50_MPC_FHE.md

 In **Centralized MPC**, a trusted central server securely aggregates data from multiple participants.
 To protect privacy, participants first obfuscate their data locally before sharing it with the server.
 A key technique in this domain is **Differential Privacy (DP)**, which ensures that individual contributions remain indistinguishable in the aggregated data.

-**Differential Privacy (DP)** works by adding random noise to the shared data, making it statistically difficult for adversaries to infer whether specific data points are present in the dataset.
-The privacy guarantee is formally defined as follows:
+**Differential Privacy (DP)** works by adding random noise to the shared data, making it statistically difficult for adversaries to infer whether specific data points are present in the dataset:

 For two adjacent datasets $D$ and $D'$ differing by only one record, a random algorithm $M$ satisfies $\epsilon$-differential privacy if, for all subsets $S$ of the range of $M$: